pharmeasy-logo

 Usually, CPK exists in skeletal muscles, heart tissue and brain, etc. In the case of a muscular injury, creatine phosphokinase leaks into the bloodstream.
 The presence of CPK in the bloodstream is an indicator of muscular damage.
 The CPK enzyme has different variants; one of them is CK-MB.

 CK-MB is a specific indicator of myocardial muscle damage and is one of the most reliable markers of acute myocardial infarction (heart attack).
-Doctors prescribe the CPK test if a patient has complaints of muscle aches, stiffness, paralysis, confusion, etc. The results of the creatine phosphokinase test can also be used to diagnose a heart attack and cause chest pain.
+Doctors prescribe the CPK test if a patient has complaints of muscle ache, stiffness, paralysis, confusion, etc. The results of the creatine phosphokinase test can also be used to diagnose a heart attack and cause chest pain.

 The creatine phosphokinase test measures the level of CPK enzyme in the blood.
 A muscle injury or muscle disorder is suspected when a doctor orders a CPK test.
-These are the symptoms under which a creatine phosphokinase test is ordered:
+These are the symptoms under which a creatine phosphokinase test is ordered.

 • Loss of vision or vision changes